UNEDLabs/Air-Levitator/README.md

 ## The air levitator system

 The air levitator allows to perform a variety of control engineering experiences with a fast dynamics system.
-The whole setup consists basically on a fan, a tube, a light ball, a servo that moves a flap, and the required sensors to measure the position of the levitating ball and the air speed.
+The whole setup consists, basically, on a light ball, a tube, a fan to create the air flow inside the tube that will levitate the ball, a servo that moves a flap for introducing perturbations, and the required sensors to measure the position of both the levitating ball and the air speed.

 ### Video demonstration